AanchalALC/Another-Light-Counselling/README.md

     - Browse to `http://localhost:8000/admin`.
     - Login with the credentials you entered in the `.env` file.
     - Go to the `Dynamic Content` page and click on `Add Dynamic Content`.
-    - Set the key to `home_section_1`, and set the value to anything you like.
+    - Set the key to `home_section_1`, and set the Title and Content values to anything you like.
     - Similarly, add two more entries, with the keys `home_section_2` and `home_section_3`.
     - The homepage should now load.